khushbu2002/javascript-learning-projects/README.md

-This is where i will be posting about fun projects i created for practice while learning javascript
+This is where i will be posting about fun projects i created for practice while learning javascript.